trivanhobby/redbutton/README.md

   - Add custom emotions with emojis
   - Enable/disable AI suggestions
   - Set your OpenAI API key for personalized suggestions

+## AI-Powered Journaling

+RedButton comes with two AI-powered features to enhance your journaling experience:

+1. **Propose**: Generates a personalized journal template with guided prompts based on:
+   - Your recorded emotions for the day
+   - Previous journal entries for context
+   - Customized questions to help you reflect meaningfully

+2. **Polish**: Helps improve your journal entries by:
+   - Enhancing readability and flow
+   - Fixing grammar and spelling
+   - Maintaining your unique voice and insights
+   - Preserving all your personal thoughts and feelings

+These features are designed to make journaling more accessible and rewarding, especially when you're not sure where to start or want to improve your writing.

 ## Getting Started